couchbaselabs/docs-ng/content/couchbase-sdk-c-2.4/configuring-and-tuning.markdown

 ## Connection String

-The client library may be configured via a URI-like connection string as well as through more advanced interfaces.
-The connection string follows the format of `couchbase://${hosts}/${bucket}?${options}`.
+The client library can be configured via a URI-like connection string or through more advanced interfaces.
+The connection string uses the following format:

+	couchbase://${hosts}/${bucket}?${options}

-The _host_ component of the connection string should identify one or more hosts which are members of the cluster you wish to connect to.
-Note that the library only needs a single host to be able to properly perform operations but adding multiple hosts to the list is recommended for redundancy.
+The _host_ component of the connection string should identify one or more hosts that are members of the cluster you wish to connect to.
+The library needs only a single host to be able to properly perform operations, but adding multiple hosts to the list is recommended for redundancy.

-To specify multiple hosts, separate them by a comma (`,`) in the connection string, e.g.
+To specify multiple hosts, separate them by a comma (`,`) in the connection string, as shown in the following example:

 ```
 couchbase://host1,host2,host3